kopyl/safari-tab-switcher/README.md

-# Safari tab switcher extension with option+tab
+# Safari tab switcher extension with option+tab for macOS 12.0-15.3.1+

 aka command+tab but for Safari